Singapore's Foreign Minister calls on Myanmar's military to stop using lethal force against civilians

 He highlighted a "significant escalation in violence" on Sunday across cities in Myanmar.

-"Security forces shot at civilians with live rounds, rubber bullets, stun grenades, and tear gas – many deaths and injuries were caused," said the minister.
+"Security forces shot at civilians with live rounds, rubber bullets, stun grenades, and tear gas - many deaths and injuries were caused," said the Foreign Minister.

 READ: Myanmar protesters march again after bloodiest post-coup unrest